 The moment you step inside this hotel, you will be welcomed by the warmth of their service and a memorable fragrant scent.
 The hotel provides a romantic and modern retreat for its guests with magical sunset views over the sea in a renovated historic building.
 The entire property is spotlessly clean everywhere you look, creating a peaceful escape.

 Guests can choose multiple room types depending on the number of people with them: there are rooms suitable for families, couples, and even solo travelers who want to travel in style.
-They even have different price tiers if you prefer a budget room, standard room, or a luxe suite.
+They even have different price tiers if you prefer a budget room, standard room, or luxe suite.

-The rooms have a contemporary and modern style with added touches of local materials for its décor.
+The rooms have a contemporary and modern style with added touches of local materials for their décor.
 Balconies also open to a lovely view that will truly make your entire stay more memorable – choices of views are also available, just make sure to send a request.

 Royal Grand also has both a restaurant and a café (the Royal Café).
 There aren’t that many choices in their restaurant menu, but they have really good seafood dishes you have to try!
 Breakfast is also served in their café with a wonderful atmosphere from the beautiful nature surrounding the property.
-You can also take a cool dip at night in their pool and have some of delightful drinks at their pool bar.
+You can also take a cool dip at night in their pool and have some of the delightful drinks at their pool bar.